ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-pc-rds-lab/readme.md

 ---

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) AWS Relational Database Service (RDS)
-Week 8 | Lesson 1.3
+Week 8 | Lesson & Lab 1.3

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
 - use AWS set up configuration for RDS
-- spin up a postgreSQL instance
+- launch a postgreSQL instance
+- copy databases between rds, your local environment, and/or ec2 instance

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
+- sign up for AWS account
 - sign in to your AWS console
 - understand remote and local databases